 TIPS FOR FINDING A LOST PET

-1. Check our Adoptable Animals page.
+1. Check our Adoptable Animals page and the FAAS Facebook page to see if FAAS already has your pet.
 If you recognize your pet, call FAAS at (510) 337-8565 to make an appointment.
-Be sure to bring proof of ownership along with you (pet license, veterinarian records, photos of you with your pet, a copy of your adoption agreement, etc.).
+Be sure to bring proof of ownership with you (pet license, veterinarian records, photos of you with your pet, a copy of your adoption agreement, etc.).

 2. Send FAAS a LOST ANIMAL REPORT.